openshift-service-mesh/federation/README.md

     **Use case**: Clusters communicate over public networks without a shared private network (e.g., VPC peering).

-    **Reason**: Both federation and multi-primary rely on gateway-based communication for the data-plane traffic, but in multi-primary deployment control planes need access to remote kube-apiservers and that usually requires additional network configuration for secure access, as most users do not want to expose kube-apiserver to the internet.
+    **Reason**: Federation and multi-primary both use gateway-based communication for data-plane traffic.
+    Multi-primary deployments, however, require control planes to access remote kube-apiservers.
+    This often requires extra network configuration, as users typically do not want to expose kube-apiservers to the internet.

 1. Limited service sharing.